Talks about the shifts in the global power structure that accelerated due to the COVID pandemic

 The world can change in an instant.
 The pandemic decimated economies, increased nationalism, and raised internal tensions in America and most developed countries.
 Leaders and political systems were under the spotlight and authoritarian politicians used the crisis to seize control.
 Most recently, Russia’s invasion of Ukraine initiated a global response the likes of which we’ve not seen since WWII.
 The shift in the global power structure cannot be overestimated.
 What’s next?
 How will China factor into this?
 Katty Kay has reported on the drivers of global political change for over three decades.
 As a Brit who’s lived and worked on four continents, Katty brings her instinctively global perspective to audiences – unpacking insights to help them understand more clearly the forces at play around the world and their likely impact.

-Washington From a Different Angle
+America From a Different Angle

 Moderator, Discussion Leader & Interviewer